 Consider how you will gain the maximum value for your business.
 You will most likely need to ensure that it can properly support you and your family in the future, as well as enabling you to move on to the next exciting chapter of your life.

-If you are unclear as to the current or possible future value of your business, arranging an appointment with your bank or accountant is a good starting point.
+If you are unclear as to the current or possible future value of your business, discussing this with your accountant is a good starting point.

 Who are the potential future owners?